Who we are

 The Derbyshire County Council Adult Care Information Team are responsible for administrating the site.

-If you have any suggestions on how the site can be improved, think any information needs to be amended or have ideas for additions, please don’t hesitate to contact us.
+If you have any suggestions on how the site can be improved, think any information needs to be amended or have ideas for additions or blog topics, please don’t hesitate to contact us.

 You can also request that your organisation be included in the Carers Directory – but please remember, the directory is mainly a list of support services for carers, not the person they care for.